teddante/SubtitleSplitter/README.md

 ```

 Behavior is fixed to simple defaults: one sentence per subtitle, average reading speed timing, zero inter-caption gap, and up to 2 lines at ~42 characters per line.

+### FCPXML export (for NLEs like DaVinci Resolve)

+An FCPXML 1.8 timeline is written by default alongside the SRT.
+It places each subtitle as a "Basic Title" clip at the correct time span.
+Many editors (including DaVinci Resolve) can import this format.

+Notes:
+- The FCPXML uses a 1080p30 sequence and Basic Title effect.
+- Output filenames follow `<input>_subtitles.srt` and `<input>_subtitles.fcpxml`.

 ## Contributing